FAIRmat-NFDI/nomad-docs/scripts/README.md

 ## generate_plugin_registry.py

-Automatically generates the [Plugin Registry](../docs/examples/plugin_registry.md) page by querying the NOMAD API for all plugins owned by the FAIRmat-NFDI GitHub organization.
+Automatically generates the [Plugin Registry](../docs/examples/plugin_registry.md) page by querying the NOMAD API for all plugins owned by the FAIRmat-NFDI and nomad-coe GitHub organizations.

 ### Features